-- 3. VIP Call $[\rightarrow$ 1.9.8 ICD Group Features-VIP Call] - It is possible to assign a priority to incoming call distribution groups so that incoming calls can be received in priority order. - 4.
-Overflow Feature [→ 1.9.5 ICD Group Features-Overflow]
+3. VIP Call [→ 1.9.6 ICD Group Features-VIP Call]

+It is possible to assign a priority to incoming call distribution groups so that incoming calls can be received in priority order.

+4. Overflow Feature [→ 1.9.4 ICD Group Features-Overflow]

 A call is redirected to a preprogrammed destination when it cannot be answered or queued (Intercept Routing-Overflow in an Incoming Call Distribution Group).
-It is also possible to send a busy tone (Busy on Busy) or disconnect the line.